FAQs

 Many pieces of coverage include backlinks, but journalists and publications decide whether to include a link.

-Our PR Plan is designed to build wider credibility, visibility and media momentum.
+Our PR services are designed to build wider credibility, visibility and media momentum.
 Backlinks can be a valuable benefit of earned coverage, but they are not guaranteed and they are not the only measure of PR value.

 Can PR help with search visibility?